Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We lived with the sofa as the daily “default seat” for laptop work, streaming nights, and weekend hosting.
-We tracked Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value as our scoring backbone.
+We used the sofa as the daily default seat for laptop work, streaming nights, quick perches, and weekend hosting.
+Our scoring tracked Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
 Marcus stress-tested edge support and frame feel at 230 lbs.
 Jenna and Ethan focused on couple comfort and motion transfer during long movies.
 I tracked posture drift and lower-back fatigue during multi-hour sits.

 Our Testing Experience